 Moreover back in Deuteronomy 10:17-19 we read, “For the Lord your God is God of gods, and Lord of lords, a great God, a mighty, and a terrible, which regardeth not persons, nor taketh reward: He doth execute the judgment of the fatherless and widow, and loveth the stranger, in giving him food and raiment.
 Love ye therefore the stranger: for ye were strangers in the land of Egypt.

-We also read in the New Testament in James 1:2, “Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction, [and] to keep himself unspotted from the world.”
-Moreover, God classifies them together with the “stranger” as we read in Deuteronomy 27:19, “Cursed be he that perverteth the judgment of the stranger, fatherless, and widow.
+God classifies them together with the “stranger” as we read in Deuteronomy 27:19, “Cursed be he that perverteth the judgment of the stranger, fatherless, and widow.
 And all the people shall say, Amen.”
-Finally we read in Jeremiah 20:13, “Sing unto the LORD, praise ye the LORD: for he hath delivered the soul of the poor from the hand of evildoers.”
+We also read in Jeremiah 20:13, “Sing unto the LORD, praise ye the LORD: for he hath delivered the soul of the poor from the hand of evildoers.”

-In each of the two historical accounts provided in the books of Esther and Ruth, we will see God’s mercy and providence bestowed on those who would otherwise be entirely destitute and without any hope apart from God’s mercy alone.
-Moreover, God is not mentioned once in Esther and only alluded to a few times in Ruth.
-The best explanation is that God deliberately chose to remain hidden from direct view when dealing with those two women, who each are chosen as allegorical representatives of God’s beloved eternal Bride (the elect of God, His church).
-Nonetheless, God’s providential care, mercy, and love for His Bride shines forth brightly for all to see.
+In each of the two historical accounts, as are provided in the books of Esther and Ruth, we will see God’s mercy and providence bestowed on those who would otherwise be entirely destitute and without any hope apart from God’s mercy alone.
+Moreover, God is not mentioned once in Esther, and only alluded to a few times in Ruth.
+The best explanation is that God deliberately chose to remain concealed from direct view when dealing with those two women, who each are chosen as allegorical representatives of God’s beloved eternal Bride (the Elect of God, His Church).
+Nonetheless, God’s providential care, mercy, and love for His Bride shines forth brightly for all to see…if these books are each correctly understood as Historical Parables.

-A detailed exposition has already been produced on the Book of Esther.
-In that exposition it is shown that Esther, as an otherwise destitute “fatherless” orphan, was established by God as a typological representation of the body of believers from throughout the world (both Jews and Gentiles) who would ultimately co-share in God’s Kingdom as the Bride of Jesus Christ.
-In this historical “parable”, Mordechai, Esther’s elder, and nearest living relative, served as a nurturing savior to Esther, and guided her and her people in a time of great affliction to safety from their mortal enemies.
-Mordechai, who was eventually elevated to the right hand of the King in glory and honor, is shown in that exposition to have been clearly and unequivocally established by God as a typological representation of the Lord Jesus Christ.
+A detailed exposition has already been produced on the Book of Esther (a shorter Summary Version of Esther is posted separately, with another that explains the significance of the name “Esther” phonetically meaning “concealed” in Hebrew).
+In that exposition, it is shown that Esther, as an otherwise destitute “fatherless” orphan, was established by God as a “typological” representation of the body of believers from throughout the world (both Jews and Gentiles) who would ultimately co-share in God’s Kingdom as the Bride of Jesus Christ.
+In this historical “parable”, Mordecai, Esther’s elder, and nearest living relative, served as a nurturing savior to Esther, and guided her and her people in a time of great affliction to safety from their mortal enemies.
+Mordecai, who was eventually elevated to the right hand of the King in glory and honor, is shown in that exposition to have been clearly and unequivocally established by God as a typological representation of the Lord Jesus Christ.

 But what about Ruth?
-It has already been pointed out by another writer, Warren W Wiersbe,[1] that there are some amazing twists and counterpoints when the two books are viewed together from the purely historical perspective.
-Wiersbe correctly points out in one example that first, “The Book of Ruth tells the story of a Gentile who married a Jew and became ancestress of the Messiah (Jesus Christ),” while, “The book of Esther introduces us to a Jewess who married a Gentile and was used of God to save the Jewish nation from destruction so that the Messiah (Jesus Christ) could be born.”
-Both accounts are miraculous and glorify God in the events and the recording of them.
+It has already been pointed out by another teacher, Warren W Wiersbe,[1] that there are some amazing twists and counterpoints when the two books are viewed together from the purely “historical perspective“.
+Wiersbe correctly points out in one example that, first, “The Book of Ruth tells the story of a Gentile who married a Jew and became ancestress of the Messiah (Jesus Christ),” and secondly, “The book of Esther introduces us to a Jewess who married a Gentile and was used of God to save the Jewish nation from destruction so that the Messiah (Jesus Christ) could be born.

 Explore posts in the same categories: Bible Studies